python-escpos/python-escpos/doc/user/usage.rst

     from escpos import printer
     p = printer.Serial()  # adapt this to your printer model

-    file = open("binary-blob.bin", "rb")  # read in the file containing your commands in binary-mode data = file.read()
+    file = open('binary-blob.bin', 'rb')  # read in the file containing your commands in binary-mode data = file.read()
     file.close()